• Contributor Login

 Captions: top row of photographs, left to right: Kurrentschrift transcriber Katherine Schober explains the text of a historic letter at our St. Louis Digitization Day; John G. Weinhardt with the collection of family letters he has translated and shared with the project; Heike Friedman, program officer at the GHI Pacific Research Office, discussing German Heritage in Letters at the International German Genealogical Project conference in Sacramento; staff and participants in the Joseph M. Horner Library's transcription group.

-Bottom row of photographs, left to right: William Weinhardt shares a family photograph from the 1940s with his wife, Sandra; Horner Library archivist Maria Sturm examines a letter from the library's Klee Papers collection; citizen scholar Sonja Thiele, who in addition to being one of our most active volunteer transcribers is an avid rider.
+Bottom row of photographs, left to right: William J. Weinhardt shares a family photograph from the 1940s with his wife, Sandra; Horner Library archivist Maria Sturm examines a letter from the library's Klee Papers collection; citizen scholar Sonja Thiele, who in addition to being one of our most active volunteer transcribers is an avid rider.

 Wunderbar Together logo